-Bake for about one hour, or until the bread cubes are golden brown and dry.
+Bake for about 1 hour or until the bread cubes are golden brown and dry.

 Turn off oven and leave croutons in the oven for another 1/2 hour.

 Cool and eat, or store in an air-tight container.
-Gluten-free croutons store well in the freezer.
-Make a double batch for convenience!
+These croutons store well in the freezer.

-Reminder: Always make sure your work surfaces, utensils, pans and tools are free of gluten.
-Not all brands are created equal, so always read product labels.
-Manufacturers can change product formulations without notice.
+Always make sure your work surfaces, utensils, pans, and tools are free of gluten.
+Not all brands are created equal, so remember to read product labels.
+(Manufacturers can change product formulations without notice.)
 When in doubt, do not buy or use a product before contacting the manufacturer for verification that the product is free of gluten.